 The results are reported in Table~\ref{tab:matrix}.
-For each combination of solver and solution representation, we report the maximum $k$ such that the median running time to solve an instance from $\text{WSP}(k, 10k)$ is under 60~seconds.
+For each combination of solver, solution representation and value of $k$, we solve 100 instances from $\text{WSP}(k, 10k)$.
+Then we report the maximum value of $k$ such that the median running time is under 60~seconds.

 One can see that OR-Tools clearly outperforms Z3 on every formulation.
 It also slightly outperforms SAT4J\@.
 The best solution representation is PBPB, followed by CS\@.
-This is consistent with the findings of~\cite{KaPaGuGa16}, although the difference between PBPB and CS was less obvious in the previous experiments, partly because the PBPB formulation was only tested with SAT4J, and also because in this study we use a more efficient encoding of the AM3 constraints.
+This is consistent with the findings of~\cite{KarapetyanPGG19}, although the difference between PBPB and CS was less obvious in the previous experiments, partly because the PBPB formulation was only tested with SAT4J, and also because in this study we use a more efficient encoding of the AM3 constraints.